 Primarily, we collect the contact details of the clients or people that we work with so that we are able to contact them as part of the legitimate relationship that we have with them.
 This includes the full names, job titles, telephone numbers, work addresses or work email addresses of our own suppliers and the staff, governors or other representatives at our customers schools (where applicable).
 We need this data to fulfill our contractual duties.

 - the name and contact details of individuals who complete the contact forms on our websites, or who telephone, email or write to us enquiring about our products or services;

-- details of the staff or students who are listed within our PolicyViewer platform and other online platforms which includes their full name and email address;
+- details of the staff who are listed within our PolicyViewer platform which includes their full name and work email address.

 What we don’t collect

 Although the PolicyViewer platform may make a connection with a customer’s own IT systems we do not have access to view or download information within the environment of these IT systems.
 We only process or use limited data that is directly related to the role that we are undertaking.
 For example, the names, job roles and email addresses of staff which appear in our own platform.
 All other information is considered to be confidential, not accessible and out of the scope of our use.